Art Garfunkel: 2008–present: Recent events and vocal problems

 In November 2010, Garfunkel said that because of quitting smoking he was recovering from paresis and would be touring in 2011.

 He tried to resume touring in August 2012 just after releasing a 34-song retrospective, The Singer.
 Garfunkel scheduled 19 solo shows in the United States and Sweden between August and December 2012.
 16 of the shows were canceled.
-Garfunkel was due to perform at Night of The Proms in Gothenburg and Malmö, Sweden, on September 28 and 29, 2012, but canceled at the last minute due to an "unforeseen vocal issue."
+Garfunkel was due to perform at Night of The Proms in Gothenburg and Malmö, Sweden, on September 28 and 29, 2012, but canceled at the last minute due to an "unforeseen vocal issue".
 Speaking about his voice in February 2013, Garfunkel said "It's getting mostly better; I'm pretty much there" and that he was starting to book small shows again.
 In 2014, he resumed touring, with Tab Laven accompanying him on acoustic guitar, his voice restored.

 On the September 30, 2015, episode of The Tonight Show Starring Jimmy Fallon, Garfunkel took part in the spoof "Black Simon & Garfunkel" skit with members of The Roots.

-The Simon and Garfunkel song "America" was used by Bernie Sanders during his 2016 presidential campaign.
+The Simon and Garfunkel song "America" was used by Bernie Sanders during his 2016 presidential campaign; Garfunkel appreciated Sanders' fight against wealth inequality.

 On September 26, 2017, Knopf Doubleday published in hardcover Garfunkel's memoir What Is It All but Luminous: Notes from an Underground Man.
 Penguin Random House has published it in softcover and audiobook.

+On April 10, 2023, Garfunkel canceled his remaining concert dates and his management announced "that he has decided not to return to touring for the foreseeable future."

+In the fall of 2024, Garfunkel announced the release of a new studio album, "Father And Son", a duets album with his son, Art Garfunkel Jr. "Father And Son" was released on November 8, 2024.
+The album features twelve cover songs, including "Blackbird", "Blue Moon", "Vincent", and one Simon & Garfunkel song, a new recording of "Old Friends".

 Poetry

-Garfunkel, an avid reader and bibliophile, has admitted that while growing up the Garfunkel household was not a literary family and that it was not until entering Columbia University in 1959 that he began to "read a million books and became a reader."
+Garfunkel, an avid reader and bibliophile, has said that while growing up the Garfunkel household was not a literary family and that it was not until entering Columbia University in 1959 that he began to "read a million books and became a reader."
 Thus began his interest in poetry.

 Garfunkel's poetic career began in 1981 while on the Simon & Garfunkel 1981–1982 tour in Switzerland.
 He was riding a motorcycle and began writing a poem describing the countryside.
 In 1989, Still Water, Garfunkel's collection of prose poetry, was released to acclaim.
 Topics included his depression over the loss of his father; Laurie Bird, his companion who committed suicide; his friendship with Paul Simon; and the joy of returning to music.

 Garfunkel's website contains a year-by-year listing of every book he has read since 1968.
 Currently the list contains more than 1,000 books.
 He has also read the entire Random House Dictionary.
 Garfunkel has an interest in the philosopher Jean-Jacques Rousseau, having read his book Confessions at least three times (according to Garfunkel's website, the book was the 1st, 252nd, and 1,000th book he read).